holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 If the Linked Entity is a Circle or group, it may assign someone to fill the Cross Link Role using whatever process it already has for assigning people to fill Defined Roles or similar work functions.

-If a Linked Entity represents a group with no single nexus of authority to do that assignment, then the Target Circle may instead assign someone to the Cross Link Role, unless otherwise specified in the Cross Link Policy.
+If a Linked Entity represents a group with no single point of authority to do that assignment, then the Target Circle may instead assign someone to the Cross Link Role, unless otherwise specified in the Cross Link Policy.

 In all cases, only one person may be assigned to each Cross Link Role, unless allowed by the Cross Link Policy.